jagadeesh-gajula/Foodie-Chatbot/README.md

 # Foodie-Chatbot
 This is a chat-bot find best restaurants in your location.
 Uses Rasa framework and Zomato API.
+You can deploy it on online platforms like slack.

 Please replicate the environment before running the code.

-# pip3 install -r requirements.txt
+### pip3 install -r requirements.txt